polterguy/phosphorusfive/README.md

 In fact, if you wish, you could in theory declare your execution trees by using XML or JSON.
 Although I recommend using Hyperlambda, due to its much more condens syntax, and lack of overhead.
 This trait of Hyperlambda, makes it an excellent choice for creating your own domain specific programming languages.
 In such a regard, it arguably brings LISP into the 21st Century.
 However, don't be fooled by its simplicity.
-It's extremely powerful and secure.
+P5 extremely powerful and secure.
 Below is a screenshot of Sephia Five's settings, that are entirely built in Hyperlambda.

 ![alt screenshot](resources/screenshot-sephia-settings.png)

 Sephia Five is a military grade webmail client, with PGP cryptography, extreme security, and some very unique usability traits.
-Sephia Five is the _"reference implemantation"_ for an example application built with Phosphorus Five.
+Sephia Five is one of the _"reference implemantations"_ for example applications built with Phosphorus Five.
 Sephia Five is also open source, and can be found [here](https://github.com/polterguy/sephia-five).

 ## 3 basic innovations